 While there are many small shopping centers scattered around Kapolei, most are for practical use.
-(I mean, if you’re the kind of person who likes to visit a Safeway while travelling, search it.)
+(I mean, if you’re the kind of person who likes to visit a Safeway or Costco while traveling, search it.)
 Here, I’ll just be providing ones that have slightly more visitor-oriented options.

-Ka Makana Alii is a new shopping mall that opened up in Kapolei just a couple of years ago.
-While relatively small, this area has everything from well-known brands, like Macy’s, H&M, and Forever21, to little local gems, like SoHa Living, No’eau Designers, and Rix Islandwear.
-There’s also a very fun farmer’s market every Wednesday from 4 – 8 p.m.
-(Try the honey slushie treat if that booth is there that week.)
+Ka Makana Alii is a new shopping mall that opened up in Kapolei just a few years ago.
+While relatively small, this area has everything from well-known brands, like Macy’s, H&M, and Forever21, to little local gems, like SoHa Living and No’eau Designers.

 Where to Go to the Beach in Kapolei

 Nimitz Beach is a nice beach to just sit on the sand and relax.
 Odds are there won’t be too many people to share the area with.
-On the shore, you’ll be able to find beautiful pieces of sea glass.
+On the shore, you’ll be able to find beautiful pieces of sea glass in several different colors.
+In other words, if you’re in any way into art, this is one fo the the best things to do in Kapolei.
 However, the water isn’t ideal for swimming, as there are some sharp rocks.

 Tip: You may see quite a few government vehicles in the area, and that’s simply because you’re near government property.
 No need to be alarmed.

 White Plains is where locals from the West side go to surf if they don’t feel like driving that far.
+This is pretty much the best thing to do in Kapolei in my opinion.
 It very much has an indescribable local vibe that can be uncomfortable for tourists.
-Be prepared to hear a ton of pidgin (the local slang – read more in this post) and don’t evercut off someone – especially a local – on a wave.
+Be prepared to hear a ton of pidgin (the local slang) and don’t ever cut off someone – especially a local – on a wave.

 *Tip: Be sure to lock your car and hide your belongings (including any sort of bag that could look like its hiding something valuable).
 Petty car theft is quite common in certain areas around the island.